Are you unclear about what marketing is and why you need it for your music?

 Effective marketing requires that you identify the many characteristics of who your target audience is so that you can market to them and avoid those who are uninterested.
 When many musicians are asked who they want to market to, they respond “everyone”.
-Not only is it not feasible, it is very costly to try to market to everyone, which is why marketing requires you to choose a market or segment of the population and steer your marketing efforts to appeal to that targeted group of people.
+Not only is it not feasible, but it is also very costly to try to market to everyone, which is why marketing requires you to choose a market or segment of the population and steer your marketing efforts to appeal to that targeted group of people.

 Your target market is the group of people that should always be at the forefront of your mind before making major business decisions.
 Musicians who aim at a small, defined target market are far more likely to reach them.